Submission: "How do I design a unit?"

 A person recently filled out the Google Form on my website asked, "How do I turn lesson plans into lectures/activities?"
+I think they basically meant, "How do I design a unit?"
 I don't know if they'll ever see this post, but I'm going to answer and just hope that they do!

 TLDR; Personally, I feel like this question is backwards.
 I decide my lectures, activities, labs, case studies, etc., based on the objectives I define at the beginning of the unit.
 I then write up my lesson plans from there.

 Want a more thorough description?
 Read on!

 You may have heard of "backwards design" before.
 I had a principal who totally interpreted this concept the wrong way.
 He had us turn in our end-of-semester exams at the beginning of the school year, thinking that this was what was meant by backwards design!!
 Ugh, it was so dumb.